-If we are unable to provide search technologies and services which generate significant traffic to our Web sites, our business could be harmed, causing our revenues to decline.
+If we are unable to provide search technologies and services which generate significant traffic to our websites, our business could be harmed, causing our revenues to decline.

 We have deployed our own Web search technology to provide Web search results on our network.
-We have limited experience in operating our own search service.
+We have more limited experience in operating our own search service than do some of our competitors.
 Web search is characterized by rapidly changing technology, significant competition, evolving industry standards, and frequent product and service enhancements.
 We must continually invest in improving our users' experience, including search relevance, speed, and services responsive to their needs and preferences to continue to attract, retain and expand our user base.
-If we are unable to provide search technologies and services which generate significant traffic to our Web sites, our business could be harmed, causing our revenues to decline.
+If we are unable to provide search technologies and services which generate significant traffic to our websites, our business could be harmed, causing our revenues to decline.